 Welcome to our guide to rhaphidophora tetrasperma care and propagation.
-I have a few of in my home, and in general they are easy to care for… They like bright indirect sunlight, normal household temperatures and a little humidity.
+I have a few of them in my home, and in general they are easy to care for tropical plant from Southern Thailand.
+They like bright indirect light, well-draining soil, normal household temperatures and a little humidity.

 Rhaphidophora Tetrasperma Care Summary